SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange: Implementation Details

 An existing blockchain with its own (non-commutative) semantics can integrate \SPEEDEX{} by splitting block execution into phases: first applying all \SPEEDEX{} transactions (in parallel), then applying legacy transactions (sequentially). \SPEEDEX{}'s scalability lets a blockchain charge only a marginal fee for transactions (to prevent spam).
 A proof-of-stake integration of \SPEEDEX{} could penalize faulty proposals.

-\SPEEDEX{}'s economic properties are desirable independent of scalability. \Thestellarbc{}'s first \SPEEDEX{} release will use two-phase blocks, but the \SPEEDEX{} phase is still implemented sequentially.
+\SPEEDEX{}'s economic properties are desirable independent of scalability.
+The initial Stellar implementation uses two-phase blocks, but the \SPEEDEX{} phase is still implemented sequentially.
 As a result, the initial implementation is simple (adding only $\sim$5,000 lines to the server daemon) and the primary benefits are economic.
 However, because the transaction semantics are commutative, engineers can work to parallelize the implementation as needed, without formally upgrading the protocol (which is more difficult than releasing a software update).